If God the Father created you for a purpose, and that purpose is within your redemptive gift, can we know what the purpose is?

-As we come to see that and we accept the hard path that Jesus walked, we walk toward the birthright of taking the things we see
+As we come to see that and we accept the hard path that Jesus walked, we walk toward the birthright and either

-in others and either helping them become free or encouraging their walks toward their destinites.
-That is a life giving flow that is our birthright.
+help others become free and encouraging their walks toward their destinites.
+That is a life- giving flow that is our birthright.

 For the servant, the birthright is to cleanse, especially leaders.

 of the only high profile servants that I know is Mother Teresa.
 She cleansed lepers, in the most practical way.
-I suppose it doesn't get more real and more obvious.
-She gave dignity to the dying and the unclean
+I suppose it doesn't get more real aor more obvious.
+She gave dignity to the dying and the unclean in Calcutta, India,

 He was equal, and yet He never claimed the advantage of an equal, but submitted, even to the cross.